#20BOS ‘must sees’

 As always the biennale mixes the good with the ho-hum.
 But the #20BOS good is very very good.
 So do take the time and make the effort to carry on the conversations, confront the questions and debate the issues.

 This year’s biennale hasn’t skimped on ideas and issues, the artists have played their canary in the mine role.
-Over to you now.
+And if you would like a bit more background, go here for a general introduction to the Sydney Biennale.